Mirabal sisters: Political activities

 While attending the Colegio Inmaculada Concepción, Minerva discovered that her friend Deisi Ariza's father was killed by Trujillo for opposing the regime.
 This event along with many others ultimately influenced Minerva's fight against the regime.
 Minerva became involved in the political movement against Trujillo, who was the country's official president from 1930 to 1938 and from 1942 to 1952, but who continued to rule behind the scenes until his assassination in 1961.
 Minerva's sisters followed her into the movement: first María Teresa, who joined after staying at Minerva's house and learning about her activities, and then Patria, who joined after witnessing a massacre by some of Trujillo's men while on a religious retreat.
 Dedé did not join in, partly because her husband, Jaimito, did not want her to.

 The husbands of Minerva, María Teresa, and Patria were among the leaders of 14 June Movement, nicknamed 1J4.
 The movement was created in support, and then in honor, of the Dominican rebels who were killed while attempting to overthrow the Rafael Trujillo regime.
-Everyone in the family, including Patria's teenaged children, helped distribute pamphlets about the many people whom Trujillo had killed, and obtained materials for guns and bombs to use when they eventually openly revolted.
+Everyone in the family, including Patria's teenage children, helped distribute pamphlets about the many people whom Trujillo had killed, and obtained materials for guns and bombs to use when they eventually openly revolted.
 Within the group, the sisters called themselves Las Mariposas ("The Butterflies"), after Minerva's underground name.
 The secret movement was discovered weeks after its founding leading to Patria's house (where the group met) being burned to the ground and María Teresa and Minerva's arrests.

 In 1960, Minerva and María Teresa were incarcerated from 22 January to 7 February, then from 18 May to 9 August.
 They were not tortured due to mounting international opposition to Trujillo's regime.
 Patria was never arrested, but her husband and son were jailed.
 The three husbands were incarcerated in January at La Victoria Penitentiary in Santo Domingo, and then, in November, two of them were transferred to Puerto Plata.

 In 1960, the Organization of American States condemned Trujillo's actions and sent observers.
 Minerva and María Teresa were freed, but their husbands remained in prison.